 - Water hazard (ditch or shallow pond).

 - Hobble or ground-tie horse.

 - Carry object from one part of the arena to another.

 - Back horse through "L" shaped course (minimum of 28 inches).

 - Handle slicker.

 - Open and close mailbox.

-- · Dismount and lead horse over obstacles no less than 14 inches and no more than 24 inches in height.
+- Dismount and lead horse over obstacles no less than 14 inches and no more than 24 inches in height.

 - Pull an object toward the horse with lariat or rope.

 - Others upon request of the official judge.

-Scoring will be on the basis of 0 to infinity, with 70 denoting an average performance.
+The score sheet used for Trail at the South Dakota 4-H Horse Show can be found in Appendix C. Scoring will be on the basis of 0 to infinity, with 70 denoting an average performance.
 Each obstacle will receive an obstacle score that should be added or subtracted from 70 and is subject to a penalty that should be subtracted.
-Each obstacle will be scored on the following basis, ranging from plus 11⁄2 to minus 11⁄2: -11⁄2 extremely poor, -1 very poor, -1⁄2 poor, 0 correct, +1⁄2 good, +1 very good, +11⁄2 excellent.
-Obstacle scores are to be determined and assessed independently of penalty points.
-Penalties should be assessed per occurrence as follows:
+Each obstacle will be scored on the following basis, ranging from plus 11⁄2 to minus 11⁄2:

+-1 1/2 Extremely poor

+- -1 Very Poor

+- -1⁄2 Poor

+- 0 Correct

+- +1⁄2 Good

+- +1 Very Good

+- +1 1/2 Excellent